Skip to content

 Some of the most effective diet and lifestyle changes for treating mild perioral dermatitis include:

-• Limiting spicy and salty foods: These foods can irritate the skin around the mouth
+• Limiting spicy and salty foods: These foods can irritate the skin around the mouth.

-• Cosmetic care: Avoid heavy make-up, especially products that are oil-based, and always remove make-up before bed.
+• Cosmetic care: Avoid heavy makeup, especially products that are oil-based and always remove makeup before bed.

 • Sun protection: Wear sunscreen daily.
 Sun exposure can exacerbate skin conditions, including perioral dermatitis.